scopplestone/testing/docs/userguide/050_tools.md

-# Tools Overview
+# Tools

 This section gives an overview over the tools and scripts contained in the **PICLas** repository.
 It also provides references to the tutorials where their usage is explained.

+(sec:tools-xsec-collision)=
 ## Collision cross-section database

 A tool to create a database containing cross-section data can be found in the *tools* folder: `piclas/tools/crosssection_database/`.
 The Python script (python3.7) `create_xsec_db_lxcat.py` can be used to populate a PICLas-compatible cross-section database, using the `numpy`, `h5py` and `lxcat_data_parser` packages.

     python3.7 create_xsec_db_lxcat.py

-A database (containing multiple species and cross-section types) downloaded directly from the Plasma Data Exchange Project and the [LXCat database](https://fr.lxcat.net/home/) and the name of output database can be supplied to the script with
+A database (containing multiple species and cross-section types) downloaded directly from the Plasma Data Exchange Project and the
+[LXCat database](https://fr.lxcat.net/home/) and the name of output database can be supplied to the script with

     database_input = "Database.txt"
     database_output = "Database.h5"

 Currently, PICLas only utilizes the elastic, effective and vibrational cross-sections, however, all excitation cross-section types are grouped and stored in the output file.
 An example is given below

     CO2-electron (group)
         EFFECTIVE (dataset)